pulumi/pulumi-hugo/themes/default/content/blog/crosswalk-for-aws-1-0/index.md

 The AWSX 1.0 package provides components that make it incredibly easy to take a container, or even just a folder with a `Dockerfile`, and run it in a production-ready environment in AWS.
 And unlike some bespoke solutions for container deployment, with AWSX, configuring networking, load-balancing, secrets, managed databases, or anything else needed is just a few lines of code away.

-Our recently released [Container Service on AWS](https://www.pulumi.com/templates/container-service/aws/) template provides a great starting point for leveraging the AWSX 1.0 support for ECS, Fargate, ECR and ALB.,
+Our recently released [Container Service on AWS](https://www.pulumi.com/templates/container-service/aws/) template provides a great starting point for leveraging the AWSX 1.0 support for ECS, Fargate, ECR and ALB.

 {{< chooser language "typescript,python,go,csharp,yaml" >}}